 You may also enjoy: The Ultimate Guide to Wearing a Chambray or Denim Shirt

-2) Black pants (recommendation here)
+2) Black pants that can be dressed up or down (recommendation here)

 3) Dark-wash trouser jeans (recommendation here)

 4) Black leggings (recommendation here < — yes, these are workout leggings – but they could just as easily be worn during the day as for lounging and workout leggings are thicker so they’re less likely to be see-though)